civican/legisinfo/42-1/bills/C-59/bill_text.md

   **(2)** A designated employee may, to the extent that it is strictly necessary, query or exploit a Canadian dataset that is subject to a judicial authorization issued under section 11.13 to assist the Service in the performance of its duties and functions under sections 12 and 12.1.

-  **(3)** A designated employee may, to the extent that it is strictly necessary, query or exploit a foreign dataset that is the subject of an authorization under section 11.17 that has been approved by the Commissioner under the `Intelligence Commissioner Act`, to assist the Service in the performance its duties and functions under sections 12, 12.1 and 15.
+  **(3)** A designated employee may, to the extent that it is strictly necessary, query or exploit a foreign dataset that is the subject of an authorization under section 11.17 that has been approved by the Commissioner under the `Intelligence Commissioner Act`, to assist the Service in the performance of its duties and functions under sections 12, 12.1 and 15.

   **(4)** A designated employee may query or exploit a Canadian dataset that is subject to a judicial authorization issued under section 11.13 or a foreign dataset that is the subject of an authorization under section 11.17 that has been approved by the Commissioner under the `Intelligence Commissioner Act`, if the query or exploitation is required to assist the Minister of National Defence or the Minister of Foreign Affairs in accordance with section 16.